 Outside of the classical arena, Zhou has composed music for film, dance, and crossover.
 He started playing piano in numerous recording sessions and arranging all kinds of music when he was 12, often working with his father, who was a busy composer of television shows.
 When he was 17, his interest in Jazz led to the creation of “Duet” for flute and piano, which earned him an Honorable Mention at the 1999 Julius Hemphill International Jazz Composition Awards.
 His score for “Eternal Beloved,” a major Chinese studio film about love and afterlife—described as “a pristine look and delicate tone…that’s beautifully matched by Zhou’s warm, restrained score” (Variety)—received critical acclaim since the premiere at the Shanghai International Film Festival.
 His award-winning crossover albums put Chinese folk music on a spin by mixing performance and technology.
 In 2021, “A Woman’s New World,” a documentary film about a woman conductor’s life and career for which Zhou composed the original score, won the Best Documentary at the French Riviera Film Festival.

 Born into a musical family in 1981 in Hangzhou, China, Zhou moved to the United States when he was 19.
 Trained at Philadelphia’s Curtis Institute of Music (B.M.), New York’s Juilliard School (M.M.), and the University of Southern California (D.M.A.), he studied with Jennifer Higdon, Richard Danielpour, Christopher Rouse, Stephen Hartke, and Donald Crockett.
 He held Composition Fellowships from Tanglewood, Aspen, American Conservatory at Fontainebleau and Henri Mancini Institute.
-He served as assistant professor at Colgate University, before joining Michigan State University as associate professor in 2016.
+He taught at Colgate University, and is currently professor of composition at Michigan State University.

 Note